 The base of most energy balls is a combination of:

-- nuts: mostly made up of fat and protein
+- nuts: high in healthy fat and protein

 With some other ingredients mixed in there for flavor and texture.
 The combination of carbs and fat/protein is why they're such a great snack.
 The carbs will give you a boost of energy, while the protein/fat will keep you from crashing and help sustain that energy for longer.